Grandjean Avocats is an independent

 Building on their ten-year track record of working together in a leading international law firm, Jean-Pierre Grandjean, Marguerite Aynès and Thomas Lambard have joined forces to form an independent firm focused on dispute resolution.

 The support Grandjean Avocats provides is highly tailored and allows clients to prevent and resolve their disputes in or out of court, and through arbitration and mediation.

-Less exposed to the conflicts of interest inherent to larger firms, the partners also aim to develop their roles as Arbitrators and Mediators.
+Less exposed to conflicts of interest, the partners also develop their roles as Arbitrators and Mediators.